Fall is just about here. Is your car ready? Here are some must-have accessories to keep on hand this season.

 Windshield washer fluid.
 As the temperatures drop, you’ll want to replace your windshield washer fluid with one suited for colder weather.

 Trash cans.
 Fall means kids sports…which means carpools…which means messy cars.
 Keep all those snack wrappers in one place with a car trashcan such as this.

-The 911Tracker T3: Car theft happens in every season, so protect your car with the T3 Vehicle Security System is different because you are in charge.
-T3 follows the instructions that you text from your phone.
-T3 alerts you immediately if your car, truck, motorcycle, or RV has an emergency or unauthorized movement.
-You call the T3 to connect a 3-way call to the 911-Operator located closest to your vehicle – even if you are thousands of miles away.
+The T3: Car theft happens in every season, so protect your car with the T3 Vehicle Security System.
+The T3 alerts you immediately if your car has an emergency or unauthorized movement.
+You call the T3 to connect a 3-way call to the 911-Operator located closest to your car – even if you are thousands of miles away.
 You are talking directly to police within seconds of the emergency.
 No call center is used – saving you time and money.
-For more information and to purchase your T3system visit our website.
+For more information and to purchase your T3 system visit our website.

 It’s that time of the year – students are heading back to college!
 If your college student is taking a car with him/her to campus, here are some safety tips to keep in mind:

 Park in well-lit areas and be aware of your surroundings.